isomerpages/govtech-stp/pages/departing-overview.md

 - Malaysia
 - Republic of Korea

-These RGLs have specific departure requirements and application processes which can be found [here](/rgl/visiting-rgl-counterparts)
+These RGLs have specific departure requirements and application processes and more details can be found [here](/rgl/visiting-rgl-counterparts).